-3.270 Litcham is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 27 32 dwellings over the plan period to 2036.
-Of these 27 32, there are currently-3 7_commitments and 2-3_completions, meaning that the new allocation for the remainder of the Local Plan Period to 2036 is 22.
-Due to constraints regarding sites submitted it is proposed that 22 further dwellings will be delivered through Policy HOU 03.
+3.253 Litcham is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 32 dwellings over the plan period to 2036.
+Of these 32, there are currently 7 commitments and 3 completions.
+Due to constraints regarding sites submitted it is proposed that 22 further dwellings will be delivered through Policy HOU 03 (MM81).

-3.271 The 2011 Census showed that there was a population of 618.
+3.254 The 2011 Census showed that there was a population of 618.
 Litcham was identified as a Local Service Centre through the Core Strategy and continues to be identified as a Local Service Centre village through the Local Plan as it meets the criteria by having the following services:

-- Primary school and High School;

-- Post Office and General Store;

-- The Bull Public House and Restaurant, Village Hall and Litcham Health Centre;

-- Good range of bus services; and

-- The Inter-Departmental Business Register (2016) shows 22 businesses within the parish.
+- Primary school and High School; Post Office and General Store; - The Bull Public House and Restaurant, Village Hall and Litcham Health Centre; Good range of bus services; and - The Inter-Departmental Business Register (2016) shows 22 businesses within the parish.

-3.272 Litcham has a rich historic environment with an extensive conservation area and a number of grade II listed buildings along with the 12th century grade I listed church.
+3.255 Litcham has a rich historic environment with an extensive conservation area and a number of grade II listed buildings along with the 12th century grade I listed church.
 The Breckland Landscape Character Assessment shows that most of the land surrounding the village is situated within the Landscape Character Area 'River Nar Tributary Farmland' The majority of the land to the north of Litcham is Grade 2 agricultural land with the land to the south being of Grade 3 agricultural quality.

-3.273 As part of the preparation of the Local Plan, earlier iterations have assessed sites for inclusion within the settlement boundary.
+3.256 As part of the preparation of the Local Plan, earlier iterations have assessed sites for inclusion within the settlement boundary.
 There are no suitable sites which have been put forward.
 As such no allocation is included within the Local Plan, but the need is to be met through a criteria based policy, HOU 03.